PromiseGameFi/Qwen-setup/README.md

 - `start_qwen_mlx_server.sh` sources `.env` automatically.
 - `.env` is gitignored.
 Commit only `.env.example`.

+## Agent Brain JSON

+The assistant persona and first-chat welcome behavior are controlled by:

+- `public/agent-brain.json`

+How it works:

+- The app injects this brain as a system prompt on each chat run.
+- On the first assistant turn in a thread, it applies welcome rules from the JSON.
+- It includes variation hints and a per-thread random seed so welcomes are not identical every time.

 ## Quick Start (One Command)

 1. Install dependencies